List of proposed provinces and territories of Canada: Northern Ontario

 Northern Ontario (red) within Ontario.
 The green area is an extended administrative area.

 There have been various movements proposing that the region of Northern Ontario secede from Ontario to form its own province.
 The first such movement emerged in Sudbury in the 1890s, when the provincial government began taxing mines.
 A second movement emerged after the creation of Alberta and Saskatchewan in 1905.
 In the 1940s, an organization, called the New Province League, was formed to lobby for the creation of a new territory of "Aurora."

 In 1966, a committee of mayors from the region, comprising Max Silverman of Sudbury, G. W. Maybury of Kapuskasing, Ernest Reid of Fort William, Leo Del Villano of Timmins, Merle Dickerson of North Bay, and Leo Foucault of Espanola, was formed to study the feasibility of Northern Ontario forming a new province.
 In 1999, the Northeastern Ontario Municipal Association, a committee consisting of the mayors of 14 Northern Ontario municipalities, wrote a letter to Prime Minister Jean Chrétien asking him to outline the necessary conditions for the region to secede from Ontario to form a new province.
 The movement emerged as a reaction to the government of Mike Harris, whose Common Sense Revolution was widely unpopular in the region even though Harris was representing the Northern Ontario riding of Nipissing in the Ontario Legislature.

 The Northern Ontario Heritage Party advocated the creation of a separate province by dividing from Southern Ontario in the 1970s although the party did not attract widespread electoral support.
 A newer group, the Northern Ontario Secession Movement, began a similar campaign in 2006 but did not attract the same degree of attention.
-The Northern Ontario Heritage Party was reregistered in 2010 with a platform that did not for full separation but instead supported a number of measures to increase the region's power in the province.
+The Northern Ontario Heritage Party was re-registered in 2010 with a platform that did not advocate for full separation, but instead supported a number of measures to increase the region's power in the province.
 In 2016, the party began advocating for the full secession of Northern Ontario from the province, but it dropped separation from its platform again in 2018.